Before you create your business email address

 - You need to have an existing Gmail account.
 If you don’t have Gmail, it’s easy to sign up at Create your Google Account.
-If you don't have Gmail, but would like a Gmail business email account, sign up at Get email for your business
+If you don't have Gmail, but would like a G Suite business email account, sign up at Get email for your business.

 - If you have more than one Gmail address, you can select only one account to be linked with the new business email address.
 You can add additional accounts to your domain by unlocking additional features.